sknadler/umich-sports-analytics/README.md

 ---

-The five folders above contain my work from the Michigan sports analytics MOOC:
+The five folders above contain my work from the Michigan sports analytics specialization:
 - **[Foundations of Sports Analytics:](https://github.com/sknadler/umich-sports-analytics/tree/main/Foundations_of_Sports_Analytics)** Use Python to analyze team performance in sports.
 Become a producer of sports analytics rather than a consumer.
 - **Moneyball and Beyond:** Program data using Python to test the claims that lie behind the Moneyball story.
 Use statistics to conduct your own team and player analyses.
 - **Prediction Models with Sports Data:** Learn how to generate forecasts of game results in professional sports using Python.